 The other thing to consider when you are looking at buying or renting a breast pump is if it’s a closed-system one or an open-system one.
 The closed-system type doesn’t allow the milk to flow into the machine.
 Some of the closed-system pumps are also known as hospital-grade breast pumps and are considered the most high-end and hygienic.
 This system is more expensive than an open one, where there is no barrier between the milk and the pump mechanism.

-Whether you’re pumping so Dad can get involved in feeding, or perhaps your maternity leave is coming to an end and you’re heading back to work (hopefully you’ll get more statutory leave soon!), whatever the reason, when buying a breast pump, you naturally want to buy the best that you can afford.
+Maybe you’re pumping so Dad can get involved in feeding your newborn.
+Perhaps your maternity leave is coming to an end and you’re heading back to work (read here to find out more about maternity leave and employment laws in Hong Kong).
+Whatever the reason, when buying a breast pump, you naturally want to buy the best that you can afford.
 Besides the cost and the efficiency, consider factors like how much it weighs, how much sound it makes (for electric ones), how easily available replacement parts are and how discreet it can be (many pumps are now hands-free).
 If you are looking for a manual pump, look for one with an ergonomic handle design so it doesn’t put too much pressure on you, or a silicone manual pump.
-These factors make a big difference in being able to carry the pump around if you are planning to return to work or travel soon after delivery.
+These factors make a big difference in being able to carry the pump around if you are planning to return to work or travel soon after delivery (once COVID has been overcome!).

 Top Breast Pump Brands